-As Ex-Forces Veterans we understand better than anyone the need to secure a home before your career ends and you have to move out of your SFA.
+As Ex-Forces Veterans we understand better than anyone the need to secure a home with RAF mortgages before your career ends and you have to move out of your SFA.

 Why should service personnel be thinking of their civilian housing options?